Ek Phul…Do Mali

 Cook

-Heat oil in a Kadhai.
+Heat Mustard oil in a Kadhai.
 When the oil is piping hot reduce the heat and slowly slide the fish pieces into the oil.
 There is going to be a lot of sputtering so be careful.
 The fish pieces should not be on top of the other, they should remain side by side in the hot oil.
 So do not add all fish at the same time.
 Once you have slid the fishes, raise the heat

 Once the fish is fried to a golden yellow take it out and drain on a paper towel